 At a Glance

 Located in a tidal system at the confluence of the Ashley and Cooper Rivers, Charleston’s downtown peninsula is characterized by historic streets and buildings.
 It draws over five million tourists a year, and its business center and Medical District drive the regional economy.
 Today, this section of the city faces regular flooding from high tides and rainfall and is also vulnerable to sea level rise and the storm surges that accompany hurricanes.
-To address storm surge, the U.S. Army Corps of Engineers (USACE) recommended building a nine-mile, $1.75 billion seawall at 12.0’ elevation around much of the oldest part of the city.
+To address storm surge, the U.S. Army Corps of Engineers (USACE) recommended building a 7.8-mile, $1.75 billion seawall at 12.0’ elevation around much of the oldest part of the city.

 In response to the USACE’s request for comments, Biohabitats assembled a world-class team, including DesignWorks, One Architecture & Urbanism (ONE), and Applied Technology and Management (ATM), to envision an ecologically grounded form of perimeter protection that could offer additional benefits and fit into Charleston’s storied urban fabric.
 The plan lays out an interconnected system of living shorelines, horizontal levees, living breakwaters, stormwater infrastructure, and other locally inspired, nature-based solutions to protect the City center from the breadth of water management challenges it faces.